The Business Administration profession helps people to collaborate and improves the efficiency of the Civil Service.

-- have a real interest in the way an organisation operates
+- a real interest in the way an organisation operates

-- have a desire to help the organisation achieve its objectives as effectively as possible
+- a desire to help the organisation achieve its objectives

-- recognise how the work they do contributes to providing a vital service to the public
+- an appreciation of how your work contributes to providing a vital service to the public

-- are keen to reflect on their performance, and learn and improve
+- a readiness to reflect on your performance, and learn and improve

-You’ll need 5 GCSEs at grade C and above, or the new grade 4 and above, including English Language and Maths, or equivalent.
-(Or expect to have these qualifications by 31 August 2017.)
+If you are over 18 you’ll need 5 GCSEs at grade C and above, or the new grade 4 and above, including English Language and Maths, or equivalent.
+(Or expect to have these qualifications by 31 August 2018.)

 You’ll also need to check you meet the general entry requirements, such as age, nationality and residency.